angular/angular/aio/content/guide/transition-and-triggers.md

 ### Animatable properties and units

-Angular's animation support builds on top of web animations, so you can animate any property that the browser considers animatable.
+Angular animations support builds on top of web animations, so you can animate any property that the browser considers animatable.
 This includes positions, sizes, transforms, colors, borders, and more.
 The W3C maintains a list of animatable properties on its [CSS Transitions](https://www.w3.org/TR/css-transitions-1/) page.

-For positional properties with a numeric value, define a unit by providing the value as a string, in quotes, with the appropriate suffix:
+For properties with a numeric value, define a unit by providing the value as a string, in quotes, with the appropriate suffix:

 * 50 pixels: `'50px'`
 * Relative font size: `'3em'`
 * Percentage: `'100%'`

-If you don't provide a unit when specifying dimension, Angular assumes a default unit of pixels, or px.
+You can also provide the value as a number (thus not providing a unit), in such cases Angular assumes a default unit of pixels, or `px`.
-Expressing 50 pixels as `50` is the same as saying `'50px'`.
+Expressing 50 pixels as `50` is the same as saying `'50px'` (note that the string `"50"` would instead be considered invalid).

 ### Automatic property calculation with wildcards

 Sometimes you don't know the value of a dimensional style property until runtime.
-For example, elements often have widths and heights that depend on their content and the screen size.
+For example, elements often have widths and heights that depend on their content or the screen size.
 These properties are often challenging to animate using CSS.

 In these cases, you can use a special wildcard `*` property value under `style()`, so that the value of that particular style property is computed at runtime and then plugged into the animation.